You can email me at words [at] megamaker.co

 In 2024, the main theme of my writing will be marketing and growth tips for SaaS founders.
 I'll share the real-world results from experiments I'm running at my company (Transistor).

 My work has been featured in:

-- Focus on your own shit – my most popular piece on Medium.
+Focus on your own shit – an older piece I originally wrote for Medium.